kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 which means I can use all public items from this module.
 Where
 The line `pub use ::function_name::named;` refers to re-exporting the named macro or function from the external crate function_name.
-My idea was to use it for generating a file name on the fly (it was at the beginning of my Rust journey) however, `use` cannot be used to dynamically retrieve the name of a function at runtime.
+My idea was to use it for ge nerating a file name on the fly (it was at the beginning of my Rust journey) however, `use` cannot be used to dynamically retrieve the name of a function at runtime.

 In theory, what it does: